huangyongbobo/R4C/README.md

 ```

 ### Running
-You can run ``Train.py`` files on the terminal to train the model.
+You can run ``Train.py`` on the terminal to train the model.
 For example:
 ```bash
 python Train.py --dataset 'AID_Multilabel' --label_num 17 --model Resnet-50
 ```